Entropy2D/SDLProcessing.jl/README.md

 ### randomWalker.v1

-A particle randomly walking... click the screen for reseting/relocating the particle and use the mouse wheel to change the "temperature".
+A particle randomly walking.
 The particle traces the path traveled during the interframes time.
+Play with the mouse controls (left, right, and wheel) for interacting with the simulation.
-Close the window to end.
+Close the window to exit.

 To test it run this:
 ```batch